b-geo/DEC-P3/notes.md

  maually create s3 with .env and role for that to use in ecs task

  only 90 days saving of tf outputs with artifact

+ TODO
+ - ADD EXTRA CHART OF PIT IN TIMES LIKE  TYRE ONE
+ - ADD ADDITIONAL ROUNDS